MWPainter/pose-estimation/README.md

 Models are trained using the following commands:

 - `python main.py "hourglass"` Train a stacked hourglass network (RGB image > 2D pose)
+    - Prereqs: MPII dataset downloaded as above
     - Default `--input_dir` specifies where the input images of MPII are (default: `./data/hourglass/images`)
     - Example usage (assuming that data has been setup as above) `python main.py hourglass --exp test`
 - `python main.py "2d3d"` Train the "3D pose baseline model".
 (2D pose > 3D pose)
+    - Prereqs: Human3.6m 2D and 3D pose data downloaded as above
     - Default `--input_dir` specifies where the 2D pose estimates input is (default: `./data/2d3d/train_2d.pth.tar`)
-- `python main.py "stitched"` Train the "Stitched" model.
+- `python main.py "stitched"` Train the "Stitched" model
     - `--load_hourglass` Specify a checkpoint to load the hourglass model from (if none specified, then we randomly initialize the network)
     - `--load_2d3d` Specify a checkpoint to load the 2d3d model from (if none specified, then we randomly initialize the network)
     - `--load` Spefies a checkpoint for the **entire** stitched network to load from